teste11223/VoltageClampAPI/docker/README.md

 ## Security

-Because we're running in a docker container, and because there is no database or user information or any other sensitive data inside the container, we can run nginx as root.
+We're running in a docker container, and there is no database, user information, or any sensitive data inside the container.
-Nginx itself will start worker processes as the user www-data.
+This means the only security risk is someone somehow changing what this container serves.
-We will also run gunicorn as www-data.
+We will run nginx as root, but with worker processes running in `www-data`.
-This means that gunicorn needs to be able to access the app and its data directory.
+We will also run `gunicorn` as `www-data`.
-To this end, we give `www-data` read access
+This means it can access, but not modify, files inside `app`.